 Regardless of mask use, some children will take longer to reach speech and language milestones—and some may need help meeting them.

 Audiologists and speech-language pathologists (SLPs) can share current research findings with families, school boards, teachers, and others to make sure that policies regarding mask use in schools and for the public are informed by science—particularly data demonstrating that mask use reduces infection.
 ASHA’s Code of Ethics Principle I, Rule M states: “Individuals who hold the Certificate of Clinical Competence shall use independent and evidence-based clinical judgment, keeping paramount the best interests of those being served.”
 Principle III, Rule F states “Individuals’ statements to the public shall adhere to prevailing professional norms and shall not contain misrepresentations when advertising, announcing, and promoting their professional services and products and when reporting research results.”
 If you are concerned about the status of your students’ social and communication skills, please see ASHA’s Pandemic-Related Social and Communication Challenges: How Audiologists and SLPs Can Help With In-Person Learning.

 See the information below for additional considerations for mask use while providing in-person service delivery.

 The CDC identifies three types of face masks [PDF] that meet the standard of medical grade personal protective equipment (PPE):

-When possible and appropriate, telepractice is strongly encouraged for audiology and speech language pathology services to mitigate COVID-19 transmission risk.
-You may use telepractice as the sole model of service delivery or complementary to in-person services.
+When possible and appropriate, telepractice may be necessary for audiology and speech-language pathology service providers to mitigate COVID-19 transmission risk.
+You may use telepractice as the sole model of service delivery or as a complement to in-person services.
 For example: